There was an error with your log in

 Godafoss waterfall in winter when half of the lake beneath it starts to freeze

 • Put on a warm flotation suit and board a fishing boat in Dalvik!
 Sail through the fjords for three hours and spot some whales along the way.
 Following the boat ride, drive through Tröllaskagi, the Troll Peninsula, a beautiful road trip area offering something new at every turn you take.
-End your day in Laugarbakki, a charming village offering a hotel with hot tubs and great food.
+End your day in Hotel Bifröst, a charming hotel built next to and old volcano called Grábrók.

 Meals: Breakfast